Mastering TAM, SAM & SOM: Your Startup Market Sizing Guide

 In Your Pitch Deck:

-Including these metrics in your pitch deck is like having a secret weapon.
+Incorporating these metrics into your pitch deck offers a strategic advantage:

 Strengths: